Why I chose to pursue a career in healthcare:

 What I do when I'm not seeing patients:

 I try to spend my relatively limited free time with family and friends, and I actually like to exercise—it's great for stress, and it works for me.
-I like to read.
-My goal is 10 new books per year, mostly nonfiction, but I like to re-read classics, too.
+I like to read--a remnant of my English minor in college.
+My goal is 12 new books per year, mostly post modern and post-postmodern fiction, but I like some nonfiction and re-reading of classics, too.
 I also like to travel—I'm trying to generate my bucket list, and I've never met a beach I didn't like!
+If you see someone being whistled in by the lifeguards, it might very well be me!

 Ratings and comments display for WellSpan Medical Group employed physicians who have a minimum of 30 completed patient surveys.